latticexyz/mud/guides/getting_started.md

 This file is the source of truth for MUD's deployment tools.
 If a component or system is not included, it is not deployed, even if it is placed in the `components` or `systems` directory.

+`initializers` are optional libraries.
+After components and systems are deployed, `init` function of each initializer will be called with `IWorld` as the sole argument, e.g. `LibInitData.init(world)`.
+Initializers should be in the `libraries` directory.

 **Example**: `deploy.json`

 ```json